Free Postage Within Australia

 The fourth issue of Australian Foreign Affairs examines the challenge of defending Australia at a time of regional uncertainty and fast-changing military technology.
 It explores the nation’s main vulnerabilities and the capabilities needed to secure against them, including the consequences of a nuclear arms race in Asia.

-- Patrick Walters probes into Australia’s expanding intelligence agencies.
+- Patrick Walters probes the overhaul of Australia’s expanding intelligence agencies.

-- Jane Perlez on Francois Bougon’s Inside the Mind of Xi Jinping and the aspirations of China’s leader for life.
+- Jane Perlez discusses the West’s misjudgement of Xi Jinping, China’s leader for life.

-- Matthew Thompson on Jonathan Miller’s Duterte Harry and Duterte’s murderous rule in the Philippines.
+- Matthew Thompson examines Rodrigo Duterte’s murderous rule in the Philippines.

 Australian Foreign Affairs News